Welcome to Definitely Drawing

 Trinkets that enhance my strategic capabilities.

-Our meta allows for a sideboard in the EDH format (maximum 10).
-These are the cards that are in there at the moment, giving me a better measure of control.
+In case one’s meta allows for a sideboard in the EDH format (maximum 10).
+These are the cards that are in there at the moment.
 More ideas are of course appreciated:

 This deck is still evolving.
 The following cards were considered but not added (yet):

-• Back to Basics: this causes some fun disruption but it causes some problems with my own land-base too.
+• Back to Basics: this causes some fun disruption but it causes some problems with the deck’s land base too.

 • Fact or Fiction: was in this deck for a while, but replaced with more direct artifact tutors.